FooHP/DDP/README.md

 # DDP
-This repository contains the shiny app for John Hopkin's Developing Data Products Course.
+This repository contains the Shiny App for JHU Developing Data Products Course Project.

 The objective of this simple shiny app is to :